Ministry

 not a worksheet.

 The canvas is most useful as a shared conversation tool.
 Here's how we run canvas sessions with ministry teams.
+For a deeper step-by-step with minute-by-minute timings, examples of when the canvas helps, and what to do after the session, see the full workshop guide.

 Who's in the room?